adrianmrit/yamis/README.md

 ## Features
+- Multiplatform (Windows, Linux and macOs)
+- Write config files in either YAML and TOML format
 - Separate configuration files for teams and local development
 - Powerful argument parsing
 - Run scripts or programs with arguments
-- Setting the interpreter for scripts
+- Set the interpreter for scripts
 - Tasks can inherit from one or more tasks
-- Pass extra named or positional arguments to the underlying command, and mix them with predefined arguments
+- Pass additional named or positional arguments to the underlying command
-- Pass multiple arguments with the same key
 - Add extra environment variables or load an environment file
-- Define task version for specific system
+- Define task for specific operating systems
-- Multiplatform (supports Windows, Linux and macOs)
-- Simple syntax thanks to TOML files

-## Planned features
-- Support for YAML files
-- Input missing arguments
-- Distribute installers for easier installation

 ## Install